-Ireland women's team to wear navy shorts for Six Nations
+Ireland change to navy shorts over period concern

-Women's Rugby: Ireland team to wear navy shorts for Six Nations
+Periods in sport: Ireland team to wear navy shorts for Six Nations

 Last updated on .From the section Irish Rugby